8x8-dxi/ContactNowAPI/REPORTING.md

 # cdr

-The calls method is used for when you need to pull your entire call data within a given time range.
+The calls method is used for when you need to pull your entire calls data within a given time range.
 It comes with some filers which allows for some calls filtering.

+Note that the cdr method does not return the entire customer record.
+See example for pulling related customer records.

 Requesting data requires your to supply the fields you would like to return in your request.